 Polychloroprene was originally known as duprene, and it was the first mass-produced synthetic rubber in existence.
 Since its invention in the 1930s, Neoprene remains in wide use throughout industry and commerce.

 Neoprene has become valued for its ability to maintain flexibility even when exposed to a wide range of temperatures, and its exceptional durability, weather resistance and chemical inertness distinguish it from other synthetic rubber varieties.

 Neoprene rubber molding is used in the electronics industry to create protective gear for sensitive or fragile electronic devices.
-Neoprene rubber molding is also an excellent option for more demanding applications in the automotive industry; gaskets, hoses, and timing belts are often made using Neoprene.
+This type of rubber molding is also an excellent option for more demanding applications in the automotive industry; gaskets, hoses, and timing belts are often made using Neoprene.

 Industrial manufacturing equipment like conveyor belts, mounting pads and other vibration control products can be made using the neoprene rubber molding process, and Neoprene sports and recreation equipment like saddle pads, cinches, ankle guards, wetsuits and fly fishing waders perform well even in extreme weather conditions.

 Neoprene also boasts ozone and UV ray resistance, high flame resistance and excellent buoyancy.
 Neoprene is created in dry, liquid and foam grades to accommodate the extensive variety of applications for which it is used.

 Neoprene is formed by polymerizing chloroprene, which is the joining of individual chloroprene molecules into a long chain.
 Once a stock of raw Neoprene has been produced, the stock can be processed into usable products.